-Take the New York magazine imposter syndrome quiz, or review one or more of the Resources below.
+Review one or more of the Resources below.
 If you don’t relate to the problem of Imposter Syndrome at all, become aware of how many people do, and see if you can regard their struggles with compassion.

 Share the Love!